deadlydog/deadlydog.github.io/_posts/2011-06-01-making-solutions-with-lots-of-projects-load-and-build-faster-in-visual-studio.md

 ![Unload Projects From Solution](/assets/Posts/2012/11/unload-projects-from-solution.png)

-__The one caveat with this__ is that because Visual Studio only builds the projects that are loaded, if you get your team's latest code from source control and then try to build the solution from within visual studio, __the build may fail__ since it will only build the projects you have loaded, and these may depend on changes made to the other projects that you don't have loaded.
+__The one caveat with this__ is that because Visual Studio only builds the projects that are loaded, if you get your team's latest code from source control and then try to build the solution from within Visual Studio, __the build may fail__ since it will only build the projects you have loaded, and these may depend on changes made to the other projects that you don't have loaded.
 So you can easily reload all of the projects in the solution, build, and then unload all the ones you don't want again, or what I prefer to do is simply [build the solution from MSBuild](http://geekswithblogs.net/deadlydog/archive/2011/06/01/setting-up-keyboard-shortcut-to-build-solution-in-msbuild.aspx), as this ignores the .suo file and builds all projects referenced in the .sln file.
-I often build my solution files from MSBuild anyways since it has the added benefit of not locking up my visual studio UI while building :).
+I often build my solution files from MSBuild anyways since it has the added benefit of not locking up my Visual Studio UI while building :).

 Happy Coding!